Below is a look at the variety of resources App State provides for underrepresented students.

 - Student Veteran Services

 App State has been recognized by VIQTORY as a Military Friendly® School for more than a decade.
-Our Student Veteran Services provide resources and support during the transition from service to education, and through to graduation and entering the workforce.
+Our Student Veteran Services office provides resources and support during the transition from service to education, and through to graduation and entering the workforce.

 - Wellness and Prevention Services

-This office serves all students through the promotion of healthy behaviors, risk behavior modification services and advocacy for campus-wide health policies which facilitate student success and holistic well-being.
+This office serves all students through the promotion of healthy behaviors, risk behavior modification services and advocacy for campuswide health policies that facilitate student success and holistic well-being.

 - Women’s Center